code-check/challenge-angular-tutorial/README.md

 codecheck: failure: 7
 ```

-The first lines of the output are all tests runing, a test that failed will show `not ok` and ones that ran succesfully will show `ok`, for example.
+The first lines of the output are all the tests that are running, a test that failed will show `not ok` and one that ran succesfully will show `ok`, for example.

 > not ok 1 Step 1 body must have angular app specified